 For some teenage boys who are struggling with substance use disorders, co-occurring mental health conditions may be a contributing factor.
 Depression and anxiety disorders are common among adolescents, and they can make it more likely for teens to turn to alcohol or drugs as a way to self-medicate.
 If your son is exhibiting the signs of co-occurring disorders, it’s important to get him the help he needs to address both problems.

-Foothills at Red Oak provides effective, evidence-based treatment for adolescent boys in a safe and supportive environment.
+Foothills at Red Oak Recovery provides effective, evidence-based treatment for adolescent boys in a safe and supportive environment.
 Our programs are designed to help teens overcome substance use disorders and any underlying mental health conditions.
 With the right treatment, your son can recover from addiction and build a foundation for a healthy and successful future.
 Reach out to our team at 866.300.5275 today to learn more.

 What Are Co-Occurring Disorders?